 Hosta is a perennial that can grow in sun or shade.
 Known for their easy care, hostas have showy leaves and come in a variety of sizes with white or lavender flowers.
 When choosing a spot, remember that hosta plants prefer well-drained soil.

-• Oakleaf and Panicle are two hydrangea varieties that are considered to be relatively hardy, drought tolerant plants.
+Oakleaf and Panicle are two hydrangea varieties that are considered to be relatively hardy, drought tolerant flowers.
 Both produce large blossoms that add beauty outdoors or when cut and brought inside.

-• Black-eyed Susan is a classic, popular flower that doesn’t require a great deal of water.
+Black-eyed Susan is a classic, popular and drought tolerant flower that doesn’t require a great deal of water.
 It’s ray-like petals contrast with a dark center for an intriguing color combination.

-Easy Way to Take Care of Your Perennials
+Easy Way to Take Care of Your Drought Resistant Plants